kianw-devel/Phys39A-TEC9/docs/module_notes/module_01_evidence.md

 ## ADC digitization results

-With the potentiometer held near its selected midrange position, the measured ADC readings occupied the neighboring integer codes 511 and 512.
+With the potentiometer held near its selected midrange position, the measured ADC readings hovered between 511 and 512.

 ![Serial Monitor showing ADC codes 511 and 512.](../../Module1/3_Convert_ADC/3ASerialMonitor.png)